 SPONSORED

 In addition to alternative careers, SLPs can choose to specialize in particular areas.
-Specialty certification is not required to practice in any area within the Speech Language Pathology Scopes of Practice, but board certification in a specialty signifies that an SLP has advanced skills and experience beyond the Certificate of Clinical Competence (CCC) in a specific area of clinical practice.
+Specialty certification is not required to practice in any area within the speech language pathology scopes of practice, but board certification in a specialty signifies that an SLP has advanced skills and experience beyond the Certificate of Clinical Competence (CCC) in a specific area of clinical practice.

 SLP specialties include:

-These SLPs have advanced expertise in child language: comprehension and production of form, content and use of language for individuals ages 0–21.
+These SLPs have advanced expertise in child language: comprehension and production of form, content, and use of language for individuals ages 0–21.

 These specialists have a high level of knowledge and clinical expertise in diagnosing and treating individuals with fluency disorders.